Mars Resources

 Elsevier, 2018, 446 pages

-Dynamic Mars: Recent and Current Landscape Evolution of the Red Planet presents the latest observations, interpretations, and explanations of geological change at the surface or near-surface of Mars.
-Highly illustrated and punctuated by data from the most recent Mars missions, this book is a valuable resource for all levels of research in the geological history of Mars, as well as of the three other terrestrial planets.
+Dynamic Mars: Recent and Current Landscape Evolution of the Red Planet presents observations, interpretations, and explanations of geological change at the surface or near-surface of Mars.
+Highly illustrated and punctuated by data from recent Mars missions, this book is a valuable resource for all levels of research in the geological history of Mars, as well as of the three other terrestrial planets.

 From Habitability to Life on Mars